claudio-silva/gitbook-prism-ext-demo/README.md

 }
 ```

-This code block begins with the following syntax, which applies the `line-numbers` CSS class to the block, thereby enabling the display of line numbers on it:
+This code block begins with the following syntax, which applies the `line-numbers` CSS class to the block, enabling the display of line numbers:

     ```php{.line-numbers}